iiiggoo/YTmp3/README.md

 # 🎵 YTmp3 - YouTube MP3 Downloader

 ![Python Version](https://img.shields.io/badge/python-3.6%2B-blue)
 ![License: MIT](https://img.shields.io/badge/License-MIT-yellow.svg)

 A beautiful and feature-rich command-line YouTube to MP3 downloader built with Python.
 This tool provides an enhanced terminal UI, allowing you to preview video details before downloading and track progress with a clean, informative progress bar.
-It also automatically adds cover art and metadata to your downloaded tracks for a seamless music library experience.
+It also automatically adds cover art and metadata to your downloaded tracks for a seamless music library experience. **Note: The installation instructions below are currently tailored for Linux and macOS systems**.

 ---